Sabrina-Moore/Showcase-Repo/README.md

 ### Features

-Haven lives on either the Chat home screen, each individual conversation screen, or the conversation group profile screen.
+Haven lives on the conversation screen and conversation profile screen.

 **Chat home screen**
 - New UI to represent chats with this feature